-The office image and reputation depends on the person integrity and discipline of all office employees.
+The office image and reputation depends on the personal integrity and discipline of all office employees.
 To a large degree, the public image of the office is determined by a professional response to allegations of misconduct against its employees.
 The office must competently and impartially investigate all allegations of misfeasance and malfeasance by employees and complaints bearing on the office’s response to community needs.

 How to make a complaint: